jhuix/showdowns/README.md

 Type: {options} => void

-A function to add or update options of showdown.convertor.
+A function to add or update options of showdown and showdown.convertor.

-#### addExtensions
+#### addExtension

-Type: \[extensions] => void
+Type: \[name, extension] => void

-A function to add or update extensions of showdown.convertor.
+A function to add or update extension of showdown and showdown.convertor.

+#### removeExtension

+Type: \[name] => void

+A function to remove extension of showdown and showdown.convertor.

 #### setCDN